Got Stress? You’re not alone! The life of an emerging young adult is full of changes, choices, and challenges.

 When we talk about Anxiety Disorders we are really talking about a group of conditions related to anxiety as a symptom.
-For a list of different types of Anxiety Disorders, Symptoms, and Treatments, see our series FAQ on… Anxiety Disorders in Emerging Adults.
+For a list of different types of Anxiety and Depression Disorders, Symptoms, and Treatments, see our series FAQ on… Anxiety and Depression Disorders in Emerging Adults.
 Too much stress can also lead to Depression.
 (See FAQ on…Depression Related Conditions in Emerging Adults.

 One proactive thing we can do to reduce some of the effects of stress on our minds and bodies is to practice self-care.